nexus-devs/docker/README.md

 The application will listen on :80/:443 to \*.nexus-stats.com requests. <br>

 Requires the manual addition of the following secrets:
-- Docker Secret: nexus-cert-public, nexus-cert-private, nexus-ci-github-user, nexus-ci-github-pass
+- Docker Secret: nexus-cert-public, nexus-cert-private
-- Env: DRONE_SECRET, DRONE_GITHUB_CLIENT, DRONE_GITHUB_SECRET